Resources for Residents

 It is not necessary to become a "junior oncologist" during your residency training.
 Use this time to master the specialty area and then use the fellowship to develop your skills as an oncologist.

-The ASCO Annual Meeting attracts more than 30,000 attendees and is considered the premier educational and scientific event in the oncology community.
+The ASCO Annual Meeting attracts more than 30,000 attendees.
+Considered the premier educational and scientific event in the oncology community, the meeting represents the blend of science and patient care inherent to oncology.
 Visit ASCO's Virtual Meeting for links to sessions from this and other thematic (GU Cancers/GI Cancers/Breast) meetings.
-The blend of science and patient care inherent in oncology is represented here.

 Please contact firstname.lastname@example.org for more information about participating in ASCO or attending ASCO meetings.